Updated for 2025

 742 N. Highland Ave., Hollywood, CA 90038

-Enjoy the new Afternoon Tea at the Cat and Fiddle in Hollywood and get a taste of the British isles one weekend.
-The service includes your choice of tea, scones with clotted cream and housemade cinnamon orange marmalade, classic tea sandwiches (cucumber, curried egg salad, and roast beef), sausage rolls, and, of course, sweets (shortbread cookie, Tottenham cake, and seasonal berries).
+On weekends you can enjoy the new Afternoon Tea at the Cat and Fiddle in Hollywood and get a taste of the British Isles.
+The service includes your choice of tea, scones with clotted cream and housemade cinnamon orange marmalade, tea sandwiches (cucumber, curried chicken and apple, and roast beef), sausage rolls, and spinach quiche.
+Of course, there are sweets to be had as well (shortbread cookies, Victoria spongecake, and seasonal berries).
 It’s a delicious and lovely way to spend an afternoon.
-Very family-friendly. $38 per person.
-Served Saturday and Sundays from 12-4 pm; reservations required.
+Very family-friendly. $45 per person.
+Served Saturday and Sundays from 12-4 p.m.; reservations required.

 Afternoon Tea in Orange County